 Sarah Koken Colón is a poet, writer, and educator from the American West.
 She spent her childhood in a New Religious Movement in Southwestern Montana, which led to her study and exploration of religion, faith, and the traumas imposed by belief systems.
 Her poems have appeared in 32 Poems, The Account, Swamp Ape Review, and The Examined Life, among others.
 She currently lives with her husband and their blended family of six children in Largo, Florida.

-LGBTQ+ writer, NEA and MacDowell Fellow, and former Key West Poet Laureate, Flower Conroy is the author of "Snake Breaking Medusa Disorder" (winner of the Stevens Manuscript Prize), "A Sentimental Hairpin" (published by Tolsun Books), and the forthcoming "Greenest Grass (or You Can't Keep Killing Yourself & Not Expect to Die)" (winner of the Blue Lynx Poetry Prize).
+LGBTQ+ writer, NEA and MacDowell Fellow, and former Key West Poet Laureate, Flower Conroy is the author of "Snake Breaking Medusa Disorder" (winner of the Stevens Manuscript Prize), "A Sentimental Hairpin" (published by Tolsun Books), and "Greenest Grass " (winner of the Blue Lynx Poetry Prize).
 Conroy has also co-authored a micro-chapbook with Donna Spruijt-Metz, titled "And Haunt the World".
 Her/their work has/will appear in American Poetry Review, American Literary Review, Hunger Mountain, New England Review and other journals.

 Peter Cooley was Director of Creative Writing at Tulane from 1975 -2018 and is now Professor Emeritus.
 He has published ten books of poetry, nine of them with Carnegie Mellon and his most recent is WORLD WITHOUT FINISHING, 2018.
 The Poetry Editor of NORTH AMERICAN REVIEW FROM 1970-2000, he is now Poetry Editor of CHRISTIANITY AND LITERATURE.
 He was Louisiana Poet Laureate from 2015-2017.